flyingcircusio/fc-nixos/doc/src/docker.md

 Rebuild the system with `sudo fc-manage switch` and re-create containers after that.

+You are now ready to update your system to the NixOS 24.11 platform.
-You can remove the config after a successful migration.
+The config may be removed after a successful migration.

 % vim: set spell spelllang=en: